 Broken facial capillaries, also known as spider veins, are a common result of sun damage and natural aging.
-They may also accompany rosacea, a common condition that causes persistent redness or flushing in the skin.
-Broken capillaries commonly occur on the cheeks, chin, and sides of the nose, but may also be found on other areas of the body.
+They may also accompany rosacea, a condition that causes persistent redness or flushing in the skin.
+Broken capillaries typically occur on the cheeks, chin and nose, but may also be found on other areas of the body.
 They are often difficult to camouflage and impossible to treat without medical intervention.

 APT Medical Aesthetics is pleased to offer laser vein removal for treatment of vascular lesions including broken facial capillaries and cherry hemangiomas.
 It is an effective treatment for removing stubborn vessels and restoring even skin tone.